 MONDAY!
 How appropriate to write it in uppercase letters because it’s a big day of the week; a day that’s dreaded–even hated–by a large percentage of the masses.
 Why?
 Because it signals the start of another work week, which for many individuals has come to symbolize paying our dues and putting our nose to the grindstone.
 We will breath easy, however, after Wednesday–often considered hump day–and then slide our way to Friday, the grandest day of the week by popularity poll.
 There’s another reason, however, that makes Monday an infamous day of the week.

 According to an article published by LiveScience (April 18, 2016), which analyzed data collected from the Center for Disease Control over a fifteen-year period in the United States, deaths due to heart attacks peaked on Monday mornings.
 Other articles gleaned from the internet confirm this and offer various explanations; the most common relating to an increase in two stress hormones called cortisol and adrenaline.
 And why would this be?
-We can prove nothing, but those of us who believe in the Law of Attraction may surmise that the effects are related to the thought of returning to work.
+We can prove nothing, but those of us who study and deliberately apply the Law of Attraction may surmise that the effects are related to the thought of returning to work.

 In the interest of improving our life–perhaps even saving it–let’s consider a few different labels that we could choose to attach to Monday:

 - Another day to live to the fullest!

 - A chance to serve!
 What good may I bring to the world?

 - One seventh of the week–and I’m going to enjoy it!

 So what’s the truth?
 This: Monday becomes a bad day only when we think it a bad day.
 If left alone, free of any negative beliefs, Monday has no inherent badness to it–not even if surrounded by a thousand black cats, or littered with spilled salt shakers and tempting ladders under which to walk.
 It is we who make it fair or foul; dreaded or delightful.
 There’s no logical reason why Monday cannot be every bit as good as Friday.